nkh0472/Awesome-Embodied-Robotics-and-Agent/README.md

 Watch this repository for the latest updates and **feel free to raise pull requests if you find some interesting papers**!

 ## News🔥
+[2025/04/23] Add **π-0.5**, a lightweight and modular framework designed to integrate perception, control, and learning directly within physical systems.<br>
 [2025/03/18] Add some popular vision-language action (VLA) models. 🦾 <br>
 [2024/06/28] Created a new board about agent self-evolutionary research. 🤖 <br>
 [2024/06/07] Add **Mobile-Agent-v2**, a mobile device operation assistant with effective navigation via multi-agent collaboration. 🚀 <br>